ibaaj/explainability-of-possibilistic-rule-based-systems/README.md

 The program in the "example-2" folder allows us to form the explanations of the inference results of the second possibilistic rule-based system used as an example  in Chapter 5 of my PhD thesis.

 The programs were tested with Python 3.9.8 and Mac OSX 11.5.2.
-They need the package named click to work: ```pip3 install click'''.
+They need the package named click to work: ```pip3 install click```.

+With these programs, we can represent explanations of possibilistic inference decisions:
+![representation of explanations)(rep.png)

 ![CC0](https://licensebuttons.net/l/by/3.0/88x31.png)